How to Use This Calculator

 Input your full standing height without shoes.
 Example: enter '66' for 66 inches (5ʹ6ʺ).

-The calculator displays six result cards: Back Length (Nape to Waist), Back Length (Metric), Shoulder to Waist, Nape to Shoulder, Size Category, and Height Entered.
+The calculator displays five result cards: Back Length (Nape to Waist), Back Length (Metric/Imperial), Shoulder to Waist, Nape to Shoulder, and Size Category.
+Additionally, review the 'Proportion Insights' panel for detailed interpretations and recommendations.

 Example Calculation